Updated as of Oct 2021

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-You may send a request specifying your communications preferences to [email protected].
+You can opt out at any time by contacting firstname.lastname@example.org.

-We will always inform you before we share your personal data with any company for marketing purposes.
+We will always inform you before we share your personal data with any company outside the Cloudamize and Clodureach group of companies for marketing purposes.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.